 We welcome your views.
-They will help shape the future of the Trust.
+They will have shape the future of the Trust.

-We also invite you to become a member, and possibly a Governor, of our Trust and have a greater say in how we are run, and how our services are provided.
+We also invite you to become a member, and possibly a Governor, of our Trust and have a greater say in how we run, and in how our services are provided.

 Your views on our proposals will form part of our application to become an NHS Foundation Trust.
-Please have your say before 28 May 2012 by:
+Please have your say before 5 June 2012 by:

-- filling in the form at the end of the document

-- visiting our website and filling in our online form at www.solent.nhs.uk

-- phoning us
+- filling in the form at the end of the document - visiting our website and filling in our online form at www.solent.nhs.uk - phoning us - writing us a letter.

-- emailing us

-- writing us a letter.

-We would very much like to meet with you at one of our consultation events.
-For more information visit our website or call 023 8060 8937.
+We would very much like to meet with you at one of our consultation events, details of these are at the back of the document.